 The action then shifts to one of Vienna’s more Bohemian quarters just outside the centre.
 Bars and restaurants fill Spittelberg’s narrow streets, which play host in winter to a well-known Christmas market.

-Céline and Jesse come across the dancer as they walk down Spittelberggasse (house number 18).
-Here’s the view down the street:
+Céline and Jesse come across a dancer as they walk down Spittelberggasse (at house number 18).

-And here’s the small paved area where the dancing takes place:
+(The small paved area where the dancing takes place)

-The pair continue afterwards down the Spittelberg Passage, eventually pausing for another meaningful conversation in the small alley between Gutenberggasse 13 and Kirchberggasse:
+The pair continue afterwards down the Spittelberg Passage, eventually pausing for another meaningful conversation in a small alley:

 Now we move indoors and witness Céline and Jesse acting out telephone conversations in Café Sperl on Gumpendorfer Straße.

-This popular traditional coffee house opened in the late-19th century and also appeared in Episode 3 of Vienna Blood.
+This popular traditional coffee house opened in the late-19th century and also appeared in Seasons 1 and 2 of Vienna Blood.
 It remains popular with locals and has distinctive red and white patterned upholstery with an Edwardian feel to the place.

 The Albertina has numerous top-class art exhibitions as well as a set of restored staterooms to view.

-The opera house lights up at night so the spot next to the stone balustrade where Céline and Jesse talk makes an ideal location for taking photos:
+The opera house lights up at night, and the spot next to the stone balustrade where Céline and Jesse talk provides an ideal opportunity for photos.

 Bar and park

-We now get a flash of the area around Westbahnhof station again, where the 5 tram passes the U6 Stadtbahn railway.
+We now get a flash of the area around Westbahnhof station again, where the 5 tram passes the U6 Stadtbahn railway line.

-Our pair manage to blag a bottle of red wine from a bartender in the Roxy at Faulmanngasse 2 (not far from the opera house).
+Our pair manage to blag a bottle of red wine from a bartender in the Roxy.
 The club opened in 1991 and remains a nocturnal hotspot.

 Jesse and Céline then retire to a park to enjoy the wine and intense interaction of the “did they or didn’t they?” kind (a topic that also comes up in the Paris-based sequel Before Sunset).

 Sadly, recreating that park scene proves more difficult today as the location is the private gardens of Palais Schwarzenberg at Prinz Eugen-Straße 5.

-Dawn has now broken and we find our pair wandering down an unobtrusive street, where they see a harpsichord player in the basement of a house.
+Dawn breaks and we find our pair wandering down an unobtrusive street, where they see a harpsichord player in the basement of a house.

 The street (Preßgasse) they walk up looks quite different today thanks to a tragic incident involving a major gas explosion.
-However, the house with the basement and grated windows remains more or less as it was in Before Sunrise:
+However, the house with the basement remains more or less as it was in Before Sunrise:

 Back to the Albertina